 EXP: FEAR can be felt as tightening of the chest, stomach, throat, weakness in the knees…. & in panic attacks – as temporary blindness, inability to think, ‘clutched heart’, trouble breathing….

-– Expression: facial & vocal output almost always going with an emotional state, communicates reaction to & intention of actions – unless using Botox! 🙂
+– Expression: facial & vocal output almost always accompanying an emotional state, communicating a reaction to or the intention of taking some action – unless using Botox! 🙂

 – Feelings: the person’s subjective experience of their emotional state, once it has occurred

 BTW – Don‘t confuse feelings or emotions with:

 • Compulsions, which are actions we’re not in conscious control of – OR –

 • Obsessions (Os), which are over-focused, circular mental rumination, our hamster-in-the-wheel :